Thinking of building an ideal trading strategy in forex? If yes then we will guide you in this article.

 4. Keep trading journals

-If it is a failed trade then write the reasons behind the failure which will help you to minimize the mistakes for the future.
+If it is a failed trade then write the reasons behind the failure which will help you to minimize the mistakes in the future.

 A trading journal also helps traders to find if there is any fault in their trading strategy or plan and allows them to fix it.

-Maintaining a trading journal is the best way to avoid doing the same trading mistakes and tuning up the trading strategies according to your needs.
+Maintaining a trading journal is the best way to avoid doing the same trading mistakes and tune up the trading strategies according to your needs.

 5. Adjusting the trading volumes

 According to market professionals, your daily risk amount should not exceed more than 1% of your total capital.

 That means you’ll have to lose in 100 consecutive days to completely blow out your account which undoubtedly makes better room for you to fix your trading mistakes and move forward for perfection.

 There is a myth, that ‘more than 90% of forex traders end losing all the money of their first trading account’.
 Now, the question is “why this happens?”
 One common answer to this question is “greed”.